Babacar29/certification-exercises/README.md

 Argument | Description
 --- | ---
 --check-column (col) | Specifies the column to be examined when determining which rows to import.
 --incremental (mode) | Specifies how Sqoop determines which rows are new.
-Legal values for mode include append and lastmodified.
+Legal values for mode include `append` and `lastmodified`.
 --last-value (value) | Specifies the maximum value of the check column from the previous import.

 You should specify append mode when importing a table where new rows are continually being added with increasing row id values.
 You specify the column containing the row’s id with `--check-column`.
 Sqoop imports rows where the check column has a value greater than the one specified with `--last-value`.